sanyambassi/thales-dpod-mcp-server/README.md

 - **Core**: Authentication, configuration, validation, and scope management
 - **Tools**: MCP tool implementations
 - **Prompts**: AI assistant guidance
-- **Resources**: Static configuration and templates

-### Adding New Tools

-1. Create a new tool file in the appropriate directory
-2. Implement the tool function with proper validation
-3. Add scope permissions to `ScopeManager.tool_scope_mappings`
-4. Register the tool in the main server
-5. Add documentation and examples

-### Code Style

-- Follow PEP 8 guidelines
-- Use type hints for all function parameters
-- Include comprehensive docstrings
-- Implement proper error handling

 ## Security